 Finding accommodation in Boston can be a difficult task.
-The compact city centre receives an annual influx of university students, increasing housing competition, while the high property prices continue to make Boston one of the most expensive places to buy or rent a home in the country.
+The compact city centre receives an annual influx of university students who increase housing competition, while the high property prices continue to make Boston one of the most expensive places to buy or rent a home in the country.
 Nevertheless, with a bit of patience and determination, expats are likely to find their ideal accommodation in Boston.

 When searching for a property in Boston, expats should consider the proximity of their home to their place of work and their children’s school.
-Access to public transport is also important, if not owning a car.
+Access to public transport is also important for those who don't own their own vehicles.

 Types of accommodation in Boston

 Brownstones are mostly historical homes built in the late 1800s.
-They are usually three or four stories high and are typically built in a row with street-facing fronts.
+They are usually three or four storeys high and are typically built in a row with street-facing fronts.

-There are a variety of apartment types in Boston, from high-rise residential blocks to the more exclusive condo or loft options.
+There are a variety of apartment types in Boston, from high-rise residential blocks to more exclusive condo or loft options.
 These buildings usually include amenities such as air conditioning, central heating and laundry facilities.
-Apartments are a popular form of accommodation in Boston and are highly sought-after.
-It's worth noting that while apartments near downtown are steadily snatched up by university students, the turnover rate is high.
+Apartments are a popular form of accommodation in Boston and are highly sought after.
+It's worth noting that while apartments near downtown are often snatched up by university students, the turnover rate is high.

 Finding accommodation in Boston

 Expats will have a number of resources at their disposal.
 Online property portals are a valuable source of information when it comes to getting an idea of typical prices.
-Another option is to utilise the services of a reputable real estate agent.
-However, expats should note that agencies typically charge upwards of a month's rent as their commission.
+Another option is to utilise the services of a reputable estate agent.
+House hunters should note that agencies typically charge upwards of a month's rent as their commission.

 Renting accommodation in Boston

-Once expats have found their ideal home, they will need to make an application to rent.
+Once newcomers have found their ideal home, they will need to make an application to rent.
 If approved, they must then sign the lease and pay the deposit.

 Making an application

 With the high demand for accommodation in Boston, landlords can afford to be picky about who they rent to.
-When making an application to rent, expats should be prepared to provide proof of their financial ability to pay the rent.
-They may also have to go through a credit check.
+When making an application, aspirant renters should be prepared to provide proof of their financial capacity to pay the rent.
+They may also have to undergo a credit check.